 Symptoms may appear two to 14 days after exposure.
-They can include:
+They include:

-“Most patients will get symptoms like fever, runny nose, sore throat, cough,” says Elie Saade, MD, UH Director for Infection Control.
+“Most patients will get symptoms like fever, sore throat or cough,” says Elie Saade, MD, UH Director for Infection Control.
 “In a minority of patients, that will progress to cause severe pneumonia and that can lead to death.”

 - Is It COVID-19, Flu, Allergies or a Cold?
 How to Tell

 The coronavirus is a respiratory disease that appears to spread like the flu virus – person-to-person and through the air.
 Virus-containing droplets from coughs or sneezes land in the mouth or nose of another person.
 You also can pick up the virus by touching an infected surface with your hand, and then touching your eyes, nose or mouth.

 People with the virus may be able to spread it before symptoms appear but, in general, people are thought to be most contagious when they are the most symptomatic.

 People have little or no immunity to the virus because it is new.
 This allows the virus to spread quickly from person to person around the world.
 It may be months before an effective vaccine is developed.

 People who have a higher chance of getting very sick from COVID-19 are:

 - People who live in a nursing home or long-term care facility